leegee/Perl-Tk-Wizard/README.md

   to semi-automatically recalculate what you should pass in the `-width` and `-height` arguments.

-INSTALLATION
+Installation
 ------------

-This module can be installed in the normal perl way, such as one of:
+This module can be installed in the normal Perl way, such as one of:

     perl -MCPAN -e "install Tk::Wizard"
     cpan Tk::Wizard
     cpanm Tk::Wizard
+    # Or manually from source:
     perl Makefile.PL && make all test && make install

 If you are on Windows you might have to use `nmake` instead of make -